 Dramatic changes were recently announced to Social Security benefit provisions.

 The Bipartisan Budget Act of 2015, signed into law on November 2nd, effectively eliminated the Restricted Application and the File-and-Suspend strategies.
 Those already utilizing these options will be grandfathered in; some will have a short six-month window in which to act; and, others need to be aware of how future benefits will be more limited.
 The media has focused on how the termination of these unintended, but popular, strategies will impact married couples.
 The truth is that the changes will impact single individuals as well.
 If your retirement plan included anticipated Social Security benefits, please take the time to Read More

 If you’re ‘sandwiched’ between helping children with college expenses or the costs of young adulthood, while also looking after aging parents as well as yourself, then you’re officially a member of the Sandwich Generation; a group of people in their 40s to 60s who face the challenge of supporting themselves, their children and older relatives.
 As families delay having children, and more parents live longer, the Sandwich Generation is predicted to grow in the years ahead.
 SageVest offers some useful strategies to help you balance the financial aspects of this life phase.
 Read More

 Money is a valuable resource that can improve our quality of life and help us to accomplish our life goals.
 Fostering a healthy outlook towards money is an important aspect of achieving a more positive life balance.

-As part of our educational Speaker Series, we recently hosted renowned author, speaker and money coach, Olivia Mellan.
+As part of our educational Speaker Series, we hosted renowned author, speaker and money coach, Olivia Mellan.
 Olivia shared expert advice about factors that influence how we connect with our wealth, and the importance of having a trusted financial advisor like SageVest Wealth Management to help us achieve money harmony.
 Read More